A complete guide on where to sit in the theatre

 Also referred to as the Grand Circle, this is the third level of seating in an auditorium.
 Sitting this high may not be recommended for those who suffer from vertigo, however sitting in this section of the theatre will allow you to see the stage from a high angle so you don’t miss any part of the action.
 If you purchase upper circle tickets, you may not be able to see the facial expressions of those on stage, however the grandeur of a West End production will carry to the highest seats in a theatre.

 Called a gallery or “balcony”, these are the highest seats in the theatre.
 There are only a few West End theatres that have balcony seats, the Theatre Royal Haymarket and Harold Pinter Theatre being examples.
 Sitting at the top of the auditorium, gallery seats are the fourth level of seating and are furthest away from the action, but will often be the cheapest seats in the theatre.
 You may also have to climb stairs to get to the gallery and be sitting on benches, so it’s best to check the seat plan of a theatre you are attending beforehand.
-To demonstrate a balcony, we’ve got a seat plan of The Watsons at the Harold Pinter Theatre.
+To demonstrate a balcony, we’ve got a seat plan of Only Fools and Horses at the Theatre Royal Haymarket.

 Wherever you sit in the theatre, some seats may be sold as having a “restricted view”.
 Unlike theatres having a common set of seats between them, each West End theatre will have their own range of restricted seat, based on safety rails, overhangs or sight lines.
 Restricted views may change depending on the production in a theatre, but sitting in these seats can often be a great way to find a cheaper ticket.
 Before buying your ticket, you will be able to see which seats are advertised with a restricted view, so you’ll be able to work out where you want to sit in the theatre for the best view.